-Consequently, health care policy has gained increasing attention in public debates.
+Consequently, health care policy has gained increasing attention in these public debates.
 This is a fresh opportunity to educate citizens on the importance of the decisions that will be made and how the outcomes will impact them.
-Moreover, it gives us an entrée to make our case for the value of consumer-directed health solutions.
-The election season also presents us with the chance to inform candidates and the media about health policy options and to offer them insights into the companies that are leading the charge for change.
+The election season presents us with the chance to inform candidates and the media about pro-consumer health policy options.

 The Galen Institute is actively involved with all these audiences as we advance 21st century solutions that embrace freedom and consumer choice.

-Policy leaders also rely on our fact-driven research and innovative ideas to gain insights into policy, and we work with them to formulate free-market solutions.
-We also provide advice to many of the major presidential candidates and their staffs to help them develop policy options.
-We believe that by establishing relationships with the campaigns now we will maintain our access and influence with the future leaders of this country on health care reform.
+Policy leaders also rely on our fact-driven research and innovative ideas to gain insights into policy, and we work with them to formulate solutions.
+We also provide advice to candidates and their staffs at both the federal and state levels to help them develop policy options.

 Galen carries out these ideas through: